-Mr. Desmond Chum Kwan-yue, aged 50, was appointed as an Independent Non-executive Director of the Company in March 2009.
+Mr. Desmond Chum Kwan-yue, aged 51, was appointed as an Independent Non-executive Director of the Company in March 2009.
 Mr. Chum was a portfolio manager at Claren Road Asset Management from 2008 to 2017, a company that provides financial services, and was responsible for building and managing a portfolio of regional corporate and sovereign bonds.
 Prior to working at Claren Road Asset Management, Mr. Chum was a Managing Director of Citigroup where he spent 12 years and helped to build its fixed income franchise in Asia.
 He oversaw a team of investment professionals and ran the Global Special Situations Group's investment activities in the Greater China Region.
 He has extensive experience in sourcing, evaluating and executing private lending, private equity and real estate investments in the Greater China Region.
-He resigned as an Independent Non-executive Director of Classified Group (Holdings) Limited in June 2018.
 Mr. Chum graduated from Oxford University.

-Ms. Sabrina Chao Sih-ming, BBS, JP aged 48, was appointed as an Independent Non-executive Director of the Company in July 2019.
-Ms. Chao is the Chairman of Wah Kwong Shipping Holdings Limited.
-She graduated from the Imperial College London in 1996 with a Bachelor of Science Degree in Mathematics with Management.
-She began her career in finance working for Jardine Fleming during 1997 to 1999, and for PricewaterhouseCoopers during 1999 to 2001.
-Ms. Chao has been the Director and Managing Director of Wah Kwong Shipping Holdings Limited since July 2002.
-She was the Executive Director and Chairman of Wah Kwong Maritime Transport Holdings Limited between September 2007 and August 2019.
+Ms. Sabrina Chao Sih-ming, BBS, JP, aged 49, was appointed as an Independent Non-executive Director of the Company in July 2019.
+She graduated from the Imperial College London in 1996.
+Ms. Chao is the Chairman of SeaKapital Limited and the Chairman of Charterhouse School (Asia) Limited.